A story can be as simple as the answer to “How was your day?” or as profound as the archetypal myth that shapes a culture.

 Stories are magic.
 They dissolve the boundaries of time and space and carry us away to experiences, characters, adventures, and environments unavailable in our everyday world.

 I have three stories I would like to share with you, and another one on the way.
 I invite you to meet Lyra who is transformed by her relationship to the spirit of a great oak tree (Leaves in Her Hair), and Clara who experiences what it is like to be an old woman in a young body (Never Again).
 Meet identical twins Lily and Rose, who struggle with identity crisis and loss as the adventures of the frontier pull them apart, and Daniel, their stern minister father, whose faith almost destroys his family.
 (The Purest Gold).
+Soon you can meet Harriet, a middle-aged chiropractor, who after a near death experience, finds that she can completely heal her patients with a strange beautiful song that came to her when she was unconscious.
+(Song of Eliria)

 My hope for you as you read my stories is that they may touch your heart, awaken your imagination, and allow you to transcend your own personal tale to live a while in another world.